Maternal Child Nursing Care Elsevier eBook on VitalSource (Retail Access Card), 7th Edition

 - Cultural Considerations boxes describe beliefs and practices relating to pregnancy, labor and birth, parenting, and women’s health.

 - NEW and UPDATED!
-Next Generation NCLEX® (NGN) examination-style case studies and NGN exam-style unfolding case studies provide thorough preparation for the NGN exam.
+Next Generation NCLEX® (NGN) examination-style case studies and NGN exam-style unfolding case studies provide preparation for the NGN exam.

 - NEW!
 Introduction of clinical judgment is included in the preface and in the text.